mopidy/mopidy-pandora/README.rst

   your profile.
 At the moment, there is no way to remove stations from within Mopidy-Pandora.
 - Force Mopidy to stop when skip limit is exceeded (workaround for https://github.com/mopidy/mopidy/issues/1221).
 - Scrobbling tracks to Last.fm should now work
-- Implemented caching to speed up browsing of the list of stations.
+- Implemented caching to speed up startup and browsing of the list of stations.
 Configuration parameter 'cache_time_to_live' can be used to specify when cache iterms should expire and be refreshed (in seconds).
+- Better support for non-PandoraONE users: now plays advertisements which should prevent free accounts from being locked.

 v0.1.7 (Oct 31, 2015)
 ----------------------------------------